rick2909/personal_sprint/README.md

 this is a read me for my personal sprints.

 ## Personal sprint 1
-ecrything of this sprint is in that folder
+everything of this sprint is in that folder

 ## Personal sprint 2
 this sprint cotains out of those folders

 * analog-clock
+* biggest-number
+* countdown
 * forum
+* image-scrolling
+* inevert-number
+* json-file
 * loop
+* read-more